Sterile injectable solution

 Mechanism of action:

-Doramectin is a macrocyclic lactone anthelmintic that enhances the release of GABA at presynaptic neurons.
-GABA acts as an inhibitory neurotransmitter and blocks the post-synaptic stimulation of the adjacent neuron in nematodes or the muscle fiber in arthropods.
-By stimulating the release of GABA and/or producing a slow and irreversible increase in permeability of glutamate-gated chloride channels (GluCl) to chloride ions and hyperpolarization of nerve cells, doramectin causes flaccid paralysis of the parasite and eventual death.
-Cestodes and tapeworms do not use GABA as a peripheral neurotransmitter then doramectin is ineffective against these parasites.
+Doramectin is a class of macrocyclic lactone anthelmintic that enhances the release of GABA at presynaptic neurons.
+GABA acts as an inhibitory neurotransmitter and blocks the post-synaptic stimulation of the adjacent neuron in nematodes or the muscle fibers in arthropods.
+By stimulating the release of GABA and or producing a slow and irreversible increase in permeability of glutamate-gated chloride channels (GluCl) to chloride ions and hyperpolarization of nerve cells, doramectin causes flaccid paralysis of the parasite and eventual death.
+Tapeworms (Cestoda) and flatworms (Trematoda) (such as Fasciola species) do not use GABA as a chemical mediator in peripheral nerves, so this drug has no effect on these parasites.

 Dosage & Administration: